Basic Home Internet Setup For Outdoor Modems

 1. Locate the power supply that powers the outdoor unit.
-This will be located somewhere in the vicinity of where the cables come into your home.
-The box will look like this:
+This will be located inside your home, somewhere in the vicinity of where the cabling from the outdoor modem comes inside.

 2. Pull the POWER ONLY from this box.
 It is very important NOT to unplug the other cables connected to this box.

-3. Leave unplugged for a minimum of 5 minutes.
-It takes that long for all of the internal components in the modem to reset.
+3. The power supply will need to stay unplugged for a MINIMUM of 5 minutes.
+It takes about that long for the internal components inside the modem to reset.

 Through A Hardwired Connection

 The first method is through a hardwired connection to the modem.
 You will need a computer/laptop and a network/ethernet cable for this method.
+Make sure to turn the WiFi off on the computer so that it will pick up the direct connection.
 This method bypasses the WiFi and will get speeds directly from the modem.

 1. Locate the power supply for the Outdoor Modem.
 This will be located somewhere in the vicinity of where the cables come into your home.
 The box will look like this:

-6. Once you get to the site, click “Go” and wait for the test to complete.
+Once you get to the website, click “Go” and wait for the test to complete.

 Through The WiFi

 The second method is through the WiFi.
-You will need a mobile phone, tablet or computer connected to your Wifi for this method.
-Please note that devices using the internet during testing will impact the speeds, such as TVs streaming, files downloading, etc.
+You will need a mobile phone, tablet or computer connected to your home WiFi for this method.

-1. Verify the device you will be testing from is connected to the WiFi.
+1. Verify the device you will be testing from is connected to your home WiFi.

-If you are using an Apple Device, you can also download the APP “Speedtest by Ookla” in the APP Store.
-If you are using an android device, you can down load the APP in the Google Play Store.
+*If you are using an Apple device, the app is available in the APP Store.
+If you are using an android device, the app is available in the Google Play Store.

-3. Once you get to the site, click “Go” and wait for the test to complete.
+3. Once you are on the website or in the App, click “GO” and wait for the test to complete.

 4. When the test completes, it will give you the results of your download speed and upload speed.

-If you experience a lag in speed on the devices connected to the WiFi but are getting good speeds via the speed test:
+If you experience a lag in speed or connectivity issues on the devices connected to your WiFi but are getting good speeds via the speed test:

-1. Make sure the device is in range of the WiFi.
+1. Make sure the device (phone, tablet, TV) is within range of the WiFi Device.

-***We can only support/assist with WiFi units that are purchased from Miles Out Internet.
-We have specific units that we provide and have the most knowledge of these units.
+**We can only support/assist with WiFi Devices that are purchased from Miles Out Internet.